-North America has the most highly regarded university system of any continent in the world, and so it is no surprise that students from everywhere strive to earn their degree abroad here.
-Depth of academic resources and highly diverse student populations make North American universities continuously rank in at the top of the international community – why not throw your hat in the ring?
+With the most highly regarded university system of any region in the world, it is no surprise that students from everywhere strive to earn their degree abroad in North America.
+The depth of academic resources and highly diverse student populations available at North American universities helps them to continuously rank at the top of the international community, so why not throw your hat in the ring too?
 Earning your degree abroad in North America will be an epic journey and academically prepare you for great things to come.

-Mexico is the third country in North America and offers students a much different environment than the first two.
-While Canada and the USA are two of the wealthiest nations in the world, Mexico remains a developing country and so its education system is not as prestigious as that of its northern neighbors.
-Don’t let this turn you away however – Mexico is a thriving Latin American country with a good measure of global influence, and so can be a very enriching place where to earn your degree abroad in North America.
+Lastly, Mexico offers students a much different environment than the latter two.
+While Canada and the U.S. are two of the wealthiest nations in the world, Mexico remains a developing country, so its education system is not as prestigious as that of its northern neighbors.
+Don’t let this turn you away however.
+Mexico is a thriving Latin American country with a good measure of global influence, so it can be a very enriching place to earn your degree abroad in North America too.

-It would be fruitless to attempt a survey of all the potential universities and degree abroad programs in North America – there are thousands of paths to take, plain and simple.
+It would be fruitless to attempt a survey of all the potential universities and degree programs in North America; there are thousands of paths to take, plain and simple.
 So instead of listing off the immensity of diverse options, here’s a general overview of the process:

-North American universities can be very competitive for admittance, but many also reserve a set amount of spots for international students which increases your chances.
-Degree abroad programs in North America can also help place you based on your academic desires and qualifications; if not at a full domestic university, than often at a smaller international school.
+North American universities can be very competitive for admittance, but many also reserve a set amount of spots for international students, which increases your chances of admittance.
+Degree programs in North America can also help place you based on your academic desires and qualifications; if not at a full domestic university, than often at a smaller international school.

 Some of the most popularly pursued degrees in North America include those in Economics, English, Political Science, and Psychology..
-You are by no means limited to these fields – there are hundreds of different majors and minors you can choose from at most North American universities.
-Many degree abroad in North America programs are also built for specialized degree paths, such as Medicine or Law.
+You are by no means limited to these fields; there are hundreds of different majors and minors you can choose from at most North American universities.
+Many degree programs in North America are also built for specialized degree paths, such as Medicine or Law.

 Earning a degree abroad in North America can be expensive.
-While Mexico is a more affordable country, the United States and Canada are both among the world’s wealthiest, and so education can be quite an expense here.
-You can check out our Scholarship Directory to learn more about financial aid opportunities in the region.
+While Mexico is a more affordable country, the United States and Canada are both among the world’s wealthiest, so education can be quite an expense in either country.
+You can check out GoAbroad's Scholarship Directory to learn more about financial aid opportunities in North America.

 Most university students in North America live in dormitories, which are a great way to fully immerse yourself in the student culture.
 Many students move off campus to live in nearby apartments after a couple years as well, although this is not a necessity.
 Living with roommates is usually the way to go if you are interested in living off campus.

 Temporary visas are usually not too hard to obtain for those who want to earn a degree abroad in North America, as there is a very large international student body on the continent.
-Visa policy will vary depending on what country you are from and where in North America you are studying – you can check out our Embassy Directory for more information.
+Visa policies vary depending on what country you are from and where in North America you are studying, so you can check out GoAbroad's Embassy Directory for more information.

-Globalization’s Home - A huge portion of today’s technological innovations and global popular culture is produced from North America, which fosters a spirit of ambition and creativity among its citizens.
-Earning a degree abroad here is the first step towards unlocking your personal potential in whatever field.
+Globalization’s Home.
+A huge portion of today’s technological innovations and global popular culture is produced from North America, which fosters a spirit of ambition and creativity among its citizens.
+Earning a degree abroad in North America is the first step towards unlocking your personal potential in whatever field.